cronos-labs/play-unreal-demo/README.md

 ### `CronosPlayAssetPack.zip`
 - Assets: Blueprints, widgets etc

-## Setup Manually
-If you prefer configuring the project manually:
-1. Clone this project
-2. Under the project root and run `make` to setup `CronosPlayUnreal` plugin
-3. open `CronosPlayUnrealDemo.uproject`
-4. For android, you need to setup the key for signing, please check [here](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/DistributionSigning/).

 ### More information for Cronos Play
 If you are a game developer, please visit [Cronos Play](https://cronos.org/play) or fill this [Contact Form](https://airtable.com/shrFiQnLrcpeBp2lS) for more information.